 A specific and controlled intervention

-Dr. Coulin handles this type of complex surgery with a rigorous approach, tailored technology, and personalized planning.
-His goal: to restore stability, relieve pain, and give the patient a functional, long-lasting hip.
+Dr. Coulin handles this type of complex surgery with a rigorous approach, appropriate technology, and tailored planning.

 When should you consider prosthesis revision?

-There hip prosthesis revision is indicated when one or more components of the initial implant no longer fulfill their function correctly.
-Several situations may justify a reintervention:
+Hip replacement revision is indicated when one or more components of the original implant no longer function correctly.
+Several situations may justify a revision surgery:

-- Natural wear of implants, usually after 15 to 25 years.
+- Natural wear of implants, generally after 15 to 25 years.

-- Loosening of the stem or cup, caused by a loss of bone adhesion.
+- Unsealing of the stem or cup, caused by a loss of bone adhesion.

 - Repeated dislocations of the prosthesis, leading to chronic instability.

-- Infection around the prosthesis, sometimes requiring emergency recovery.
+- Infection around the prosthesis, sometimes requiring emergency revision.

 - Periprosthetic fracture, that is, a fracture occurring around the implanted rod.

-An accurate diagnosis is essential to guide the best strategy, whether surgical or conservative.
-Dr. Coulin assesses the indication for hip prosthesis revision accurately, based on a complete clinical assessment, imaging tests and, if necessary, biological samples.
+An accurate diagnosis is essential to guide the selection of the best strategy, whether surgical or conservative.
+Dr. Coulin precisely assesses the need for hip replacement revision, based on a comprehensive clinical evaluation, imaging studies, and, if necessary, biological samples.

 How to make a good diagnosis before a revision?